 c.
 A University-wide e-commerce system will provide all departments with the ability to process electronic payments.
 All departments are required to use the University-wide system and pay the applicable user fee.
 Exceptions may be made for departments where it is infeasible to use the University-wide system.
 Legacy systems that are fully PCI DSS compliant will be allowed to continue but will be phased out within 5 years.

 d.
 All third party providers of card processing activities used by the University must meet PCI DSS and provide annual proof of monitored compliance.
 Departments approved to engage their own third party hosted pay pages may be subject to an external audit at the expense of the department and must comply with University standards for data security.
-These departments will be responsible for all aspects of negotiating and managing the relationship with the third party provider (see policy 5.5 Signing Authority for External Contracts for Services Other than Teaching Provided by the University).
+These departments will be responsible for all aspects of negotiating and managing the relationship with the third party provider.

 e.
 Departments may not enter into separate arrangements with Financial Service Providers (see policy 5.6 Selection of Financial Service Providers).